Table of Contents

 Cash accounting is more direct and easier to understand than accrual accounting, which records transactions as they happen.
 People who don’t conduct complicated financial transactions or small enterprises frequently use it.
 Those who don’t have in-depth knowledge about accounting for them cash accounting offers a comprehensible view of company’s cash flow.
 But, as it ignores accounts payable and receivable, it might not fairly depict the state of a company’s finances.

-Cash Accounting has various benefits compared to other accounting methods.
+Cash based accounting has various benefits compared to other accounting methods.

-• There are tax benefits to accounting cash.
+- There are tax benefits to cash based accounting.
 You may be able to postpone paying income taxes until after the money is actually received by keeping track of earnings and outlays at the time of cash exchange.
 Under certain circumstances, this can lower your tax liability and aid in managing cash flow.

-How to Set Up Cash Accounting for Your Small Business?
+How to Set Up Cash Basis Method for Your Small Business?

 Mistakes to Avoid in Cash Accounting